4 Of The Best Online Yoga Instructors That I’m Addicted To

 Video courtesy of Alo Moves

-Ashley Galvin knows no limits when it comes to intensity!
-If you like challenging sequencing and flow classes that are relentless until the very end of class then try Ashley’s advanced online yoga classes on Alo Moves.
-Ashley’s Vinyasa flow style classes are a two-for-one deal because not only do you get your yoga in, but you work a cardio session in as well!
+If you like challenging sequencing and flow classes that are relentless until the very end of class, then try Ashley’s advanced online yoga classes on Alo Moves.

 Look forward to challenging asanas and postures that will push your physical limitations every moment that you are on the mat with her.
 It is quite possible that I’ve tried nearly all of Ashley’s classes and I have several that are in consistent rotation in my life.

 Ashley's teaching style certainly leans more towards using yoga as an exercise rather than a spiritual practice because her classes are so physically challenging.
-I wouldn't recommend Ashley’s classes to a complete beginner yogi because the pace is fast and the transitions can be tricky.
-But whether you're looking for a quick morning yoga flow or a seriously strenuous 60 minutes on the mat, Ashley has you covered!

 For a guaranteed sweat session every time, try Ashley.